PratikAghor/pratikaghor.github.io/_pages/about.md

   overlay_filter: 0.2
 ---

-I am currently a postoctoral fellow in the [School of Earth and Atmospheric Sciences at Georgia Tech](https://eas.gatech.edu/) working with [Prof. Annalisa Bracco](https://eas.gatech.edu/people/bracco-dr-annalisa).
+I am currently a postdoctoral fellow in the [School of Earth and Atmospheric Sciences at Georgia Tech](https://eas.gatech.edu/) working with [Prof. Annalisa Bracco](https://eas.gatech.edu/people/bracco-dr-annalisa).

 I completed PhD in applied mathematics at the University of New Hampshire, working with [Prof John F Gibson](https://ceps.unh.edu/person/john-gibson) on transition to turbulence in shear flows.
 Prior to this, I was an MS student at the Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR), Bengaluru, India.
 I worked with [Prof Alam](https://www.jncasr.ac.in/faculty/meheboob/) at JNCASR on pattern formation in compressible Taylor-Couette flow.
 I obtained a BE(Hons.) in mechanical engineering from BITS Pilani, India.